geospatialem/tools/Colors.md

 * [Open Colors](https://yeun.github.io/open-color): Color scheme for UI design, designed with color blind users in mind.
 * [The Influence of Color](https://medium.com/shades-of-gray/the-influence-of-color-52eea4dfa9fc) (article): Choosing a palette in photography.
 * [HEX to RGB](http://www.webpagefx.com/web-design/hex-to-rgb): Transform HEX to RGB, or vice-versa!
+* [When two colours can be one](https://bjango.com/articles/whentwocolourscanbeone), article: Many user interfaces have dark and light themes.
+Having a dark and light theme usually means defining a full set of colours, and switching them when the theme switches.